Concert Announcement from Dan Aykroyd

-Newly remixed and remastered from the original scoring session recordings, Elmer Bernstein’s film score was released on CD and vinyl in 2019!
-The score is also available for streaming on all major music services!
-The motion picture soundtrack includes four previously unreleased tracks that were cut from the film, and liner notes by Bernstein’s son Peter who oversaw the remastering process.
+In 2019, Elmer Bernstein’s film score was newly remixed and remastered from the original session recordings for release on CD, vinyl and streaming.
+The motion picture soundtrack includes four previously unreleased tracks that were cut from the film, plus liner notes by Bernstein’s son Peter who oversaw the remastering process.
 Immerse yourself in the symphonic music before you hear it played live during Ghostbusters in Concert!

-To complement Bernstein’s score and set the tone of New York City in the ’80s, your favorite songs from the original Ghostbusters compilation album will all be heard during Ghostbusters in Concert as well!
+To complement Bernstein’s score and set the tone of New York City in the ’80s, your favorite songs from the original Ghostbusters compilation album will all be heard throughout Ghostbusters in Concert as well!
 We believe it’s “Magic” when the Ghostbusters are “Savin’ the Day,” all “In the Name of Love.”